Hardwell Castle

 Hardwell Castle or Hardwell Camp is an Iron Age valley fort in the civil parish of Compton Beauchamp in Oxfordshire (previously Berkshire).

-Site nature
+Position

-Like nearby Cherbury Camp, it is not clearly in a strategic or easily defended position.
+Like nearby Cherbury Camp, Hardwell Castle is not clearly in a strategic or easily defended position.
 It lies halfway down the scarp slope of the White Horse Hills and is tucked away in a curve, invisible from most angles.
 This particular positioning suggests its builders had a specialist purpose in mind, although exactly what that may have been remains a mystery.

+Description

+The site is surrounded by a double vallum 140 by 180 ft in dimension.
 It is 'multi-vallate', like Cherbury Camp.

+Status

-It is unexcavated and therefore very little is known about it.
-The site is described as a promontory fort by Historic England, and has been a Scheduled Monument since 1958.
+The site is unexcavated and therefore very little is known about it.
+It is described as a promontory fort by Historic England, and has been a Scheduled Monument since 1958.